SpinningVinyl/scripts/README.md

 The scripts are nothing special: I'm not a scripting guru, I'm just a guy who likes to create small snippets of code to automate some of his tasks.

+### kwin-tile

+This script automatically tiles the active window according to the coordinates set in the script.
+Works only with KDE Plasma/KWin and requires [kdotool](https://github.com/jinliu/kdotool).

+### activate

+This script activates the window that matches the application name.
+If such a window is not found, it launches the application instead.
+Works only with KDE Plasma/KWin and requires `kdotool`.

 ### ios-browse-afc

 This script uses `ifuse`, `libimobiledevice` and `fzf` to present the user with the list of applications installed on their iDevice.
 Once the user chooses an app, its document filesystem is mounted in the folder specified in `$MOUNT_POINT`.
 The script then opens a file manager window at the mount point, and automatically unmounts the filesystem once the user closes the window.